fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-pihole-cloudflare.md

     restart: unless-stopped
 ```

-This compose file uses <a href="https://docs.docker.com/engine/storage/#bind-mounts" target="_blank">bind mounts</a> to store container data in specific directories on the host, as I find this easier to migrate than <a href="https://docs.docker.com/engine/storage/#volumes" target="_blank">volumes</a>.
+This compose file uses <a href="https://docs.docker.com/engine/storage/#bind-mounts" target="_blank" data-umami-event="reverse-proxy-pihole-docker-bind-mounts">bind mounts</a> to store container data in specific directories on the host, as I find this easier to migrate than <a href="https://docs.docker.com/engine/storage/#volumes" target="_blank" data-umami-event="reverse-proxy-pihole-docker-volumes">volumes</a>.
 Be sure to type in your own local path to where you want the data from Nginx Proxy Manager to live in your server, e.g. `/home/bob/docker/..` etc.

 Now run the command `docker-compose up -d` (using the `-d` flag has it run in the background as a daemon) within the same directory where the compose file is located to create the container.